 6 French Hospitals Vulnerable To Ransomware Attacks

-Days later, the Villefranche-sur-Saône complex in Rhone suffered a similar attack.
-Staff were forced to transfer some patients to a different facility.
-Fortunately, none of the covid-19 patients were affected.
-A third hospital in the Dordogne narrowly avoided infection by cutting off their IT network.
+Just days later, the Villefranche‑sur‑Saône complex in Rhône suffered a similar breach, prompting the transfer of patients to other facilities.
+Fortunately, none of the COVID‑19 patients were directly affected, and a third hospital in Dordogne narrowly avoided infection by pre‑emptively disconnecting its network.

 5 The Syrian Electronic Army